AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLBaseRoleClassLibType/IsLoaded.md

 AutomationMLBaseRoleClassLibType.IsLoaded Method
 ================================================
-AutomationML 2.1 APIDetermines if the AutomationMLBaseRoleClassLib exists in the document.
+Determines if the AutomationMLBaseRoleClassLib exists in the document.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)